What Is Nesting in Pregnancy?

-Nesting can occur in the last few weeks of pregnancy, usually in the third trimester, but it really can occur at any time.
-After months of being tired from carrying around a baby and some extra weight, the energy that accompanies nesting is sudden and unexpected, often catching the attention of the woman's spouse/partner, family, and friends.
+Nesting mainly occurs in the last few weeks of pregnancy, usually during the third trimester, but it really can happen at any time.
+After months of exhaustion from carrying around a baby and some extra weight, the energy that accompanies nesting is sudden and unexpected, often catching the attention of the woman's spouse/partner, family, and friends.
 It may seem as if the pregnant woman is being irrational, insisting on some odd behaviors such as alphabetizing her collection of DVDs or meticulously scouring the house for the tiniest trace of dust.

 If you recognize these behaviors in yourself, don't worry about it!
 It's your body's way of responding to an adrenaline rush that comes from realizing that your baby is almost here, similar to the instinct female animals have when preparing for the birth of their young.
 Read below to find out how you could be getting ready for labor, getting ready for childbirth, and getting ready for your new bundle of joy, all by nesting.